Odin & Wolfgang, a pair of 4 month old male rats.

 Severe emaciation (Starvation)

 Both rats were given IV fluids, vitamins, and antibiotics by the vet.
 They were then put in a carrier with a heating pad for warmth.
-Initial feedings occured every two hours and consisted of ensure, pedialyte, yogurt, baby food, and pudding.
+Initial feedings occurred every two hours and consisted of ensure, pedialyte, yogurt, baby food, and pudding.

 Wolfgang, the black rat, slowly gained weight and became healthy.
 His fur became thick and shiny, he filled out, his testicles dropped, and he showed no apparent long term effects of his ordeal.